22 Best Places To Visit Outside London For Day Trips

 But, boat tours in Cambridge are not on just any boat but on a Punt – a long, flat-bottomed boat propelled with a long pole.
 You get some amazing views while going down the river!

-A walking tour is the best way to learn about the world-famous University of Cambridge and its many colleges.
+After your batting trip, a walking tour is the best way to learn about the world-famous University of Cambridge and its many colleges.

 7. Leeds Castle, Kent